-Working with an advisor allows you to review what avenues there are that could help you achieve your goals.
+Working with an advisor allows you to review the options you have to achieve your goals, your way.
 Your advisor can also prepare projections based on different investments and your budget to see what retirement income your RRSPs could provide you.

 Being mindful of when you want to achieve your goal gives the healthy pressure to work towards it.

 The power of compounding returns works in your favour the younger you start.
 Someone who wants to save about 1 million starting at the age of 21 would need to automatically contribute less money than someone starting at age 31.
 Using an average return of 6% on a medium risk balanced portfolio, a 21 year old would need to put $350/month to reach 1 million at retirement.
 To reach that same goal but starting at age 31 you’d need to invest $800/month.

-ATB Wealth consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
-ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of the registered trade name ATB Wealth.
-ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.
+ATB Wealth® (a registered trade name) consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
+ATB Investment Management Inc., and ATB Securities Inc. are individually licensed users of ATB Wealth.
+ATB Securities Inc. is a member of the Canadian Investor Protection Fund and the Canadian Investment Regulatory Organization.